 Begin Your Adoption Home Study.

 At this point your networking efforts should be in high gear.
 You can use many methods to find potential Birthparents and should use at least 2 different resources to maximize your opportunities.
-For example, your Adoption professional should be showing your profile to potential Birthparents and you should be doing some personal networking using newspaper ads or online sites such as Adoption Online.
-Our helpful "Adoption Advice, Tips and Hints" page can help you with this stage of the Adoption process.
+For example, your adoption professional should be showing your profile to potential Birthparents and you should be doing some personal networking using newspaper ads and/or online sites such as Adoption Online.
+Our helpful "Adoption Advice, Tips and Hints" page can help you with this stage of the adoption process.

 Make Contact with a Potential Birthparent.

-- When you have established a relationship with a potential Birthparent that works for both of you (you and the Birthparent), there will still be many legal and emotional challenges ahead.
-This is where your Adoption professional can be especially helpful.
+- When you have established a mutually satisfactorry relationship with a potential Birthparent there will still be many legal and emotional challenges ahead.
+This is where your adoption professional can be especially helpful.

 Choose a potential Birthparent.

-- All adoptions must be completed legally which requires a number of specific steps.
-You must follow the specific requirements of the state in which the adoption will occur but in general, all states follow this process.
+- A number of steps are required for all adoptions to be completed legally.
+You must follow the specific requirements of the state in which the adoption will occur but in general, all states follow a similar process.

 The legal steps to completing an adoption.